michaelrsweet/mxml/README.md

 Copyright © 2003-2020 by Michael R Sweet

-The Mini-XML library is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2-only software.
+The Mini-XML library is licensed under the Apache License Version 2.0 with an *optional* exception to allow linking against GPL2/LGPL2-only software.
 See the files "LICENSE" and "NOTICE" for more information.

+> Note: The exception listed in the NOTICE file only applies when linking
+> against GPL2/LGPL2-only software.
+Some Apache License purists have objected
+> to linking Apache Licensed code against Mini-XML with these exceptions on the
+> grounds that it makes Mini-XML somehow incompatible with the Apache License.
+> For that reason, people wishing to retain their Apache License purity may
+> omit the exception from their copy of Mini-XML.

+> Note 2: IANAL, but I am beginning to dislike them!